 The damp has been treated, the walls have been boarded ready for the finish.
 The hearth has been laid and the internal recess has been fire boarded.

-Warrington. - Installation of Firefox 5 with Twin Wall chimney system.
+Warrington.
+Installation of a Firefox 5 with Twin Wall system

 Typical gas installation within a 20-25 year old property.
 There is no class one chimney breast present - not even a false facade with which to incorporate the installation.